Note: This post was created on November 9 2012 so the kids look much younger. This is still a great post to do for a cheap and one-of-a-kind gift.

 - Fabric Paint – I used Permaset

 - Apron for the kids.
-Kids in clothes that f it gets dirty it does not matter/or if it is hot enough they can just have the apron on and that will save on the washing.
+Kids in clothes that if it gets dirty it does not matter/or if it is hot enough they can just have the apron on and that will save on the washing.
 The bottle says fabric paint washes out with water, but I would be careful.

-- Make sure to put a cover on the floor as I kept on putting my foot into paint the kids kept on spilling.
-Not good as I wondered why there was paint in the kitchen but it was due to me walking it there.
+- Make sure to put a cover on the floor as I kept on putting my foot into the paint the kids kept on spilling.
+Not good as I wondered why there was paint in the kitchen but it was due to me walking there.

 - Newspaper/paper to line the table so you just need to chuck out the paper and not scrub the table.

 - After paint has dried from the oven mitts and pot holders you just need to iron it or add heat so that it sets to the fabric paint.
 I would advise putting a tea towel over the creation and then ironing it.
 After this is done according to the paint instructions it should be good to be washed but wash with like colours.

 One tip: Due to the material being raised and not flat, the hand prints did not come out as I imagined.
 Make sure to get material that is flat all over to ensure a better hand-print outcome.

 The twins got messy and just had a great time with this activity.
 Just be careful when kids help create presents for Christmas, they cannot keep a secret.
 My girls were telling Nana (my mum) that they were making presents for her and describing what it was.
 I then explained it was a secret and then both girls realised.
 Maybe you need to talk before you start the project that it is a secret and no one can tell until the present gets opened on Christmas day.

 How about trying tea towels or T-shirts?
 Why not try this using fabric crayons you can have a drawing by one of the kids put on a t-shirt or tea towel.
 I came across them when doing this post, have not found them but when I do will try them with the kids.

 Do you make gifts for Christmas?
 If so what have you made?